IreneKilgannon/pands-project/README.md

 __Summary of the data set__

 The iris data set is a small data set with 150 rows and five columns with each row corresponding to a different flower sample.
-There is no missing data.
+There is no missing data in the data set.

 The five variables in the data set are:
 * sepal_length